HuangLian126/DGFIDaCL/README.md

 Check INSTALL.md for installation instructions.
 Since maskrcnn-benchmark has been deprecated, please follow these instructions carefully (e.g. version of Python packages).

 ## Prepare Pascal VOC datasets
-First, you need to download the VOC datasets.
+First, you need to download the VOC datasets [dawnload](https://drive.google.com/file/d/14muqZUdbpnYQ_30ZpAP9KqrVVHSkJOhU/view?usp=sharing).
-Then, put "datasets" into this repositories.
+Then, put "datasets" into this repository.
 The "datasets" contains the few-shot data splits.
 The "datasets" is shown below:

 ```bash
 datasets/voc/